-- 6.4 Punctuation Possible Fragments and Long Sentences PUNCTUATION - POSSIBLE FRAGMENTS AND LONG SENTENCES lists groups of words that may be sentence fragments or that may be run-on sentences or that may not be punctuated correctly. - a.
+- 6.4 Punctuation Possible Fragments and Long Sentences PUNCTUATION - POSSIBLE FRAGMENTS AND LONG SENTENCES lists groups of words that may be sentence fragments or that may be run-on sentences or that may not be punctuated correctly. - lience fragments of that may be run-on sentences of that may not be punctuated correctly. - a.
 Writers should read these groups of words to determine if they are, in fact, sentences. - b.
 Possible punctuation errors resulting from the creation of long sentences are explained. - c.
 General revision suggestions are provided.